Billie Marten: Personal life

 At the age of 18, Marten was diagnosed with severe seasonal affective disorder (SAD), causing depression and anxiety.
 After her first album and touring campaign concluded, Marten got a job working in a London pub for several monthsthis job served as inspiration for the song "Toulouse" from her second album.
 The title refers to Henri de Toulouse-Lautrec, a French illustrator.
 Her favourite book is The Stranger by Albert Camus.

 Marten attended university for English Literature, but decided to drop out after six weeks.
-During the time she was enrolled, she continued pursuing her musical career by touring but also attended university twice a week, on Mondays and Fridays.
+During the time she was enrolled, she continued pursuing her musical career by touring, but also attended university twice a week, on Mondays and Fridays.
 She recalls losing sleep over reading Oliver Twist.
-However, Marten described this period, in a 2019 podcast with Kate McGill, as leaving her feeling discouraged by the lack of feedback on her work and by classmates who came unprepared and didn't show interest in assignments.
+However, Marten described this period in a 2019 podcast with Kate McGill as leaving her feeling discouraged by the lack of feedback on her work and by classmates who came unprepared and didn't show interest in assignments.

-Marten resides in Hackney,a borough in East London with her partner, Will Taylor of Flyte, who she has dated since 2019.
+Marten resides in Hackney, a borough in East London with her partner, Will Taylor of Flyte, who she has dated since 2019.
 During 2020, she briefly moved back to her parents' home in North Yorkshire for 6 months due to the mandatory COVID-19 lockdown in the United Kingdom.
 Her time spent in Yorkshire during lockdown served as inspiration for her third album.

-Her mother is Christian and her father is an atheist and as such Marten was raised with different views on religion and does not follow a particular religion.
+Her mother is Christian, and her father is an atheist.
+As such, Marten was raised with different views on religion and does not follow a particular religion.
 She cites Robin Hood's Bay, a small fishing village in Yorkshire, as one of her favourite places in the world.
 Marten is left-handed.

 In a July 2025 interview with The Independent, Marten revealed that although her music has made money on streaming platforms, she has never personally benefited from streaming sales financially.
 She further explained that she never recouped money spent on the two albums she made under Sony.